-The Department's highly successful Master of Arts program in Bioethics emphasizes the multi- and interdisciplinary nature of the field.
+The Department's highly successful Master of Arts program in Bioethics and Medical Humanities emphasizes the multi- and interdisciplinary nature of the field.
 Since 1995, it has provided advanced training in bioethics for students and professionals who will encounter bioethical issues in the course of their primary careers.

 Nicole Deming is an assistant professor of Bioethics at Case Western Reserve University.
 She will guide you through the program starting with the beginning course of Foundations of Bioethics which introduces you to the topic of Bioethics.

-Bioethics MA students/colleagues have the opportunity to work closely with department faculty in their specialty areas while completing the MA degree in only one year (full-time).
+Bioethics and Medical Humanities MA students/colleagues have the opportunity to work closely with department faculty in their specialty areas while completing the MA degree in only one year (full-time).

 Highlights of the program include: